What is Taxicard?

 - Receive Higher Rate Attendance Allowance (only in Barnet, Hackney, Islington, Kingston, Newham, Redbridge, Sutton and Westminster)

 - Have a Blue Badge (only in Hammersmith & Fulham)

 - 80 years of age or older in Islington

 - 85 years of age or older in Barnet and Redbridge

 - 90 years of age or older in Kingston

 If you are not in one of the above categories you may still be eligible, but you will need to complete an application form and provide medical evidence.
 You may be required to have a mobility assessment.

 You need to request an application form.
 The application form you need will depend on the London borough in which you live, please check your borough page for details.

-It will usually take between 6-8 weeks for the application process, but may depend on if you qualify automatically or not.
+It will usually take between 6-8 weeks for the application process.

 How many Taxicard trips will I get per month/year?